IPVS Human Papillomavirus Related Anogenital Diseases Course for Clinicians

 Educational objectives:

-- How to set up an anal cancer screening clinic: equipment, material, consent forms and medical records
+- To learn how to set up an anal cancer screening clinic including equipment, materials, consent forms, and medical record systems

 - To understand the principles and to perform an appropriate digital anorectal examination

-- To understand how to perform a high-resolution anoscopy and anal precancerous lesion diagnosis
+- To understand how to perform a high-resolution anoscopy, including lesion recognition, description, biopsy procedures and management of challenging situations and complications

 Director: